wendyverdonk93/docs/content/faq/PSD2/can-I-still-apply-surcharges.md

 * All VISA and Mastercard transactions when the consumer's bank or card issuer and the payment provider of the merchant are both located in a European Economic Area (EEA) state
 * Debit Card transactions (for both individuals and business customers)
-* Standard Bank Transfers (for both individuals and business customers)
+* Standard Bank transfers (for both individuals and business customers)
 * SEPA Direct Debit (for both individuals and business customers).

 ## What is allowed?